 After you make the basic peanut butter balls, there are many many ways you can dress them up for your party.

-- Even easier, crush your preferred nuts (even pistachio) and sprinkle them on top of the truffles as they set.
+- Even easier, crush your preferred nuts like peanuts, walnuts, even pistachio and sprinkle them on top of the truffles as they set.

 - Crushed peppermint candies, Heath bits or whatever you fancy can also be sprinkled.